 At our Zurich headquarters, where almost a third of our total workforce is employed, we work closely with the Personnel Committee (PECO).
 Representing the interests of all Zurich employees, PECO aims to create and maintain a positive working environment.
 It is involved in changes or adaptions to the General Working Conditions or other important policies such as the Social Plan.
 The Committee also seeks to ensure the de facto equality of men and women, and places special emphasis on the challenges faced by employees with family obligations.

-Our smaller branches in Europe (eg France, Italy, Luxembourg, and Denmark) also have Works Councils or Staff Delegates, depending on the size of the branch and local regulations.
+Our smaller branches in Europe (eg in France, Italy, Luxembourg and Denmark) also have Works Councils or Staff Delegates, depending on the size of the branch and local regulations.